ShadminN/Webenza_project/README.md

 # Travel Booking Management System
-## Tech Stack: Python · Django · PostgreSQL

-## Overview

-  - TravelTrack is a web-based travel management system developed using Django and PostgreSQL.
-  - The platform allows clients to register, login, and book travel packages based on available cities.
-  - Admins can manage client data, travel packages, and city information from a centralized dashboard.
+A full-stack Django-based travel booking and management system with client registration, admin dashboard, and city/package handling features.
+Built to manage customer interactions, city packages, and client data efficiently.It ia a web application developed using the Django framework, designed to allow clients to register, browse city packages, and submit booking information.
+Admins can manage data through a dashboard and update travel packages dynamically using integrated media (images, text).

 ## Features